near/nearcore/docs/practices/testing/README.md

 `cargo nextest run --package near-client --test cross_shard_tx tests::test_cross_shard_tx --all-features`

-3. **Python tests**: We have an infrastructure to spin up nodes, both locally and remotely, in python, and interact with them using RPC.
+3. **Python tests:** We have an infrastructure to spin up nodes, both locally and remotely, in python, and interact with them using RPC.
 The infrastructure and the tests are located in the `pytest` folder.
 The infrastructure is relatively straightforward, see for example `block_production.py`